Hornbill-Docs/esp-fundamentals/esp-fundamentals/welcome.md

 ---
 layout: article-toc
 ---
-# Welcome to Hornbill Platform Fundamentals
+# Introducing Hornbill Platform Fundamentals
-The Hornbill Platform is a cloud-based solution that can help your organization with workflow and automation capabilities to support your Enterprise Service Management (ESM) and Digital Transformation initiatives.
-The platform has a very wide range of functional capabilities, and this guide is designed to help you understand the fundamental high-level concepts, capabilities of the Hornbill platform, without going into any specific technical details.
-This guide focuses on the "why" and "what", and not on the "how."
+The Hornbill Platform is a cloud-based solution designed to assist your organization with workflow and automation capabilities that support your Enterprise Service Management (ESM) and Digital Transformation initiatives.
+The platform boasts a broad array of functional capabilities, and this guide aims to introduce you to the fundamental high-level concepts and features of the Hornbill platform without delving into specific technical details.
+This guide emphasizes the "what" and "why" aspects while intentionally avoiding the "how."

-Thank you for your interest and your time in discovering more about what the Hornbill Platform has to offer.
-Please use the navigation to the left to browse and discover more about the Hornbill Platform
+This document encompasses extensive written and conceptual content.
+A Hornbill platform expert would be well-versed in all the concepts, ideas, and design intentions outlined in this document.

-## Intended Audience
+## Target Audience
-This document should be used by anyone who will be involved in the selection of the Hornbill Platform, or anyone working with the Hornbill Platform on a day-to-day basis, especially those who are involved in deploying and getting business value from the use of the Hornbill Platform.
+This document is intended for anyone involved in selecting the Hornbill Platform or working with it on a daily basis, particularly those responsible for deploying and deriving business value from the platform.

-You should consider understanding the fundamentals of the Hornbill Platform if you are: -
+Consider familiarizing yourself with the fundamentals of the Hornbill Platform if you are:

-- Evaluating Hornbill to help with your Enterprise Service Management (ESM)/Digital Transformation initiatives.
+- Assessing Hornbill to support your Enterprise Service Management (ESM)/Digital Transformation initiatives.
-- Considering using the Hornbill Platform within your company or organization.
+- Contemplating the use of the Hornbill Platform within your company or organization.
-- Implementing, Delivering or Advising on the use of the Hornbill platform internally or to other organizations.
+- Implementing, delivering, or advising on Hornbill platform usage internally or for other organizations.
-- Day to Day administration and power-user use of the Hornbill Platform.
+- Administering the Hornbill Platform or serving as a power user.
-- Customizing/Building Workflows and Automation's
+- Customizing or building workflows and automations.
-- Developing Integrations, Apps or other aspects of the Hornbill Platform.
+- Developing integrations, apps, or other aspects of the Hornbill Platform.
-- Developing the Hornbill Platform its self (Hornbill Dev and Product teams).
+- Working with the Hornbill Platform itself (e.g., Hornbill Dev and Product teams).
-- New to Hornbill and you wish to know more about what the Hornbill Platform is, and what its capabilities are.
+- New to Hornbill and interested in learning about its capabilities.

-This guide will be valuable to individuals who work with (or are considering using) Hornbill within their organization: -
+This guide is valuable for individuals working with (or considering the use of) Hornbill within their organization, including:

-- CTO
+- CTOs
-- CIO
+- CIOs
 - Enterprise Architects
 - System Administrators and/or Power Users of the Hornbill Platform
-- Consultants engaging in guidance, training, implementation or support of solutions based on Hornbill
+- Consultants providing guidance, training, implementation, or support for Hornbill-based solutions
-- Technology Evaluators/Analysts
+- Software Technology Evaluators/Analysts
-- Developers involved with using, configuring, developing and integrating with Hornbill
+- Developers, partners, and anyone else involved in using, configuring, developing, and integrating with Hornbill